How to Declutter Your Home…Even if You’re a Slob at Heart

 Phase 2 – Give Everything a Designated Spot

 Not having a dedicated space for everything is the perfect recipe for crap accumulation.

 That’s not even the worst.
-But did you know not having a home for everything can also cost you money?
+Not having a home for everything can even cost you money.

 For example, pens will go into a jar in your office, books go in the bookshelf, batteries are kept in a certain desk drawer, etc. Make yourself a checklist so you can find these items easily when needed.

 Phase 3 – Gather Your Weapons of Mess Destruction

-Mess won’t stand a chance when you use these simple, inexpensive tools in the war against chaos.
+Mess won’t stand a chance when you put a few simple and inexpensive tools to work in your war against clutter.